Yasuda, Kōchi

 Yasuda (安田町, Yasuda-chō) is a town located in Aki District, Kōchi Prefecture, Japan.
-As of 31 July 2022, the town had an estimated population of 2,455 in 1244 households and a population density of 47 persons per km².
+As of 31 July 2022, the town had an estimated population of 2,455 in 1244 households and a population density of 47 persons per km^{2}.
 The total area of the town is 52.36 sqkm.

 Geography

 Yasuda is located in southeastern Kōchi Prefecture on the island of Shikoku.
 The town area is generally along the valley in the middle and lower reaches of the Yasuda River, and extends back to Umaji Village.
 It faces Tosa Bay in the south.
 Forests occupy about 80% of the town.